 Out of all the material you gathered and the people you met, how did you settle on a narrative?

 That’s probably the hardest decision to take because there are so many stories.
 We felt we’d done a lot about young people – Sweet Sixteen was one – and we saw the plight of older people and thought that it often goes unremarked.
 There’s a generation of people who were skilled manual workers who are now reaching the end of their working lives.
 They have health problems and they won’t work again because they’re not nimble enough to duck and dive between agency jobs, a bit of this and a bit of that.
 They are used to a more traditional structure for work and so they are just lost.
 They can’t deal with the technology and they have health problems anyway.
-Then they are confronted by assessments for Employment and Support Allowance where you can be deemed fit for work when you’re not.
+Then they are confronted by assessments for Employment and Support Allowance where you can be deemed fit for work when a different evaluation might say that you’re not.
 The whole bureaucratic, impenetrable structure defeats people.
 We heard so many stories about that.
 Paul wrote the character Daniel Blake and the project was under way.

 And your argument is that the bureaucratic structure is impenetrable by design…